pkd25395/ECE_143_project/README.md

      The count was done in series so it is included so that our process may be duplicated.
      - `word_clouds.py`: Script that generates word clouds as presented.
      - `cloud.png`: Image file used in `word_clouds.py` to create wordcloud mask.
      - `radial_column_chart.py`: Script that generates radial column chart as presented.
+     - `scatterplots.py`: Script that generates scatterplots as presented.
      - `radar_chart.py`: Script that generates radar charts as presented.
      - `Data_Job_NY.csv`: New York state'raw' csv file of data scraped from glassdoor--needed to run scripts.
      - `Data_Job_SF.csv`: San Francisco area 'raw' csv file of data scraped from glassdoor--needed to run scripts.